acsanchezr/mini-journal/README.md

 # ⋆˚࿔ mini Gratitude Journal ⋆˚࿔

-A Python desktop app to help you practice daily gratitude
+A Python desktop app to help you practice daily gratitude 📖

-## ✨ Features
+## Features

-✅ Write & save journal entries 📖
+✅ Write & save journal entries

-✅ View past entries whenever you need a mood boost 💕
+✅ View past entries

-✅ Simple, aesthetic design for a peaceful journaling experience
+✅ Simple design for a peaceful journaling experience

 ## 🚀 How to Use